Two fluid anisotropic dark energy models in a scale invariant theory: Some Cosmological Models

-In Figure-2, the dark energy equation of state is plotted as a function of redshift for four representative values of $\varepsilon$, namely $ \varepsilon=0,-\frac{1}{3}, -\frac{2}{3}$ and $-1$.
+In Figure-2, the evolution of dark energy equation of state $\omega_d$ is shown for four different values of $\varepsilon$, namely $ \varepsilon=0,-\frac{1}{3}, -\frac{2}{3}$ and $-1$.
 The case $\varepsilon=0$ corresponds to the cosmic fluid with no usual matter but of only dark fluid.
-For this particular case, the dark fluid behaves like a cosmological constant with $\omega_d=-1$.
-The dark energy equation of state, for all the cases considered here, remains in the phantom region.
-As expected, for $\varepsilon=-\frac{1}{3}$, the dark energy equation of state is independent of time but it remains in the phantom region below the phantom divide.
-In the remaining two cases, $\omega_d$ decreases with the growth of cosmic time.
-At early phase of cosmic evolution, the model behaves like a cosmological constant for these cases of $\varepsilon$.
-At late phase of cosmic evolution, $\omega_d$ decreases to acquire larger negative value.
+For this particular case, the dark fluid behaves like a cosmological constant with $\omega_d=-1$. $\omega_d$ remains in the phantom region for all the cases considered here.
+As expected, for $\varepsilon=-\frac{1}{3}$, $\omega_d$ is independent of time but it remains in the phantom region below the phantom divide.
+In the remaining two cases, $\omega_d$ decreases with cosmic time.
+At early times, the model behaves like a cosmological constant for these cases of $\varepsilon$.
+At late times, $\omega_d$ decreases to acquire larger negative value.
 However, the present model with two non interacting fluids favour phantom field to dominate the cosmic dynamics.
-One can note from the figure that, the dark energy equation of state decreases more rapidly for lower values of $\varepsilon$ after $\varepsilon=-\frac{1}{3}$.
-It is also interesting to note that at certain redshift around $z=0.25$, $\omega_d$ is the same $-1.07$ for all the three cases of $\varepsilon$ except $\varepsilon=0$.
+One can note from the figure that, $\omega_d$ decreases more rapidly for lower values of $\varepsilon$ after $\varepsilon=-\frac{1}{3}$.
+One can note that at certain redshift around $z=0.25$, $\omega_d=-1.07$ for all the three cases of $\varepsilon$ except $\varepsilon=0$.

-The equation of state parameter is sensitive to the choice of the parameters $\alpha$ and $n$.
-In Figure-3, we have plotted the variation of $\omega_d$ with respect to $\alpha$ and in Figure-4, the response of $\omega_d$ for a variation of $n$ is shown.
-For all the choices of $\alpha$, the general trend in $\omega_d$ is the same eventhough, $\omega_d$ remains in the positive domain for some higher values of $\alpha$. $\omega_d$ shows an increasing trend with the increase in $n$.
+$\omega_d$ is sensitive to the choice of the parameters $\alpha$ and $n$.
+The variation of $\omega_d$ with respect to $\alpha$ is plotted in Figure-3 and with respect to $n$ is shown in Figure-4.
+For all the choices of $\alpha$, the general trend in $\omega_d$ is the same even though, it remains in the positive domain for some higher values of $\alpha$. $\omega_d$ shows an increasing trend with the increase in $n$.
 For some higher values of $n$, $\omega_d$ becomes positive all through the cosmic evolution.